 This ability to hit the Apply button once to accept changes on multiple readers applies to other pipeline modules, including sources and filters.
 In general, you can change properties for multiple modules in a pipeline, and hit Apply to accept all of the changes at once.
-It is possible to override this behavior from ParaView's' Settings dialog using the Auto Apply Active Only setting under the General tab.
-When this setting is enabled, only the selected source in the Pipeline Browser will be updated.
+It is possible to override this behavior from the Settings dialog.